ESP32 Web Server in Arduino IDE: Control LEDs

 Before reading this tutorial further, I suggest you read the following prerequisites :

-ESP32 Web server Arduino Code
+ESP32 Web Server Code

 #include <WiFi.h>